Prudhvirajrekula/Prudhvirajrekula/README.md

 ## ⚡ What I Do

 - Build supervised and time-series models for forecasting, churn, fraud, and pricing problems
+- Design KPI-driven dashboards in **Tableau/Power BI** to track metrics and deliver actionable insights
+- Automate **ETL pipelines** with data validation to maintain accuracy and improve reporting efficiency
-- Develop and deploy real-time data apps using Streamlit, Docker, and LLMs
+- Develop and deploy **real-time data apps** using Streamlit, Docker, and LLMs for predictive analytics
-- Automate ETL pipelines, maintain data consistency, and deliver interactive dashboards
+- Define business metrics and translate data into reports for **sales, finance, and operations teams**
-- Integrate GenAI (LLMs) for contextual Q&A and insight generation
+- Integrate **GenAI (LLMs)** for contextual Q&A, automated insight generation, and executive summaries

 ---